MSD is hard at work upgrading the public sewer system. Find an MSD project across Hamilton County.

 Learn more

-The Hamilton County Commissioners have approved MSD's 2024 budgets and a 3% sewer rate increase, which will take effect January 1, 2024.
-MSD's Operating Budget is about $237.9 million, and MSD's Capital Improvement Program (CIP) budget is $260.2 million for 42 projects.
+The Hamilton County Commissioners have approved MSD's 2025 budgets and a 3.75% sewer rate increase, which will take effect January 1, 2025.